Published on: 30 Sep , 2024

 We Need These Metrics: Expansion revenue, up-sell and cross-sellrates, CLTV

-Expansion Revenue: Tells you how many customers make additional purchases after making the initial purchase.
+Expansion Revenue: Gives you the number of customers who make additional purchases after their initial purchase.

-Up-sell and Cross-sell Rates: Tells you the percentage of existing customers who either upgraded or bought additional products from you.
+Up-sell and Cross-sell Rates: Measures the percentage of existing customers who either upgraded or bought additional products from you.

 Formula for Up-sell Rate: ( No. of up-sells / No. of up-sell attempts ) X 100